 There is a public perception that the courts favor moms in custody and parental responsibility actions.

-The reality is that the court does not care whether you are mom or dad as much as it does for your child and what is in the best interests of your child.
+The reality is that the court does not care whether you are a mom or dad as much as it does for your child and what is in the best interests of your child.
 As a parent, you can either work with your baby’s father to determine together what is in the best interest of your child or leave it to the court to decide what is best for your child.

 From a baby’s first days mom is the primary source of food for the baby.
-Hard to argue baby shouldn’t be with mom for that.
+Hard to argue baby shouldn’t be with the mom for that.
 Especially for younger children, it is the mom that the children usually turn to for nurturing and comfort.

 Mom is also usually taking care of doctor’s appointments, school schedules, and extra-curricular activities while Dad works, even if Mom also has a full-time job.